Strong objections registered to a possible threat to a much cherished and historic setting at Monken Hadley

 They are used regularly by school pupils, requiring pedestrians to step into the road when trying to pass parents pushing prams.

-They argue that the eruv would be of no benefit to the population at large and hope that an alternative option would be to use the tollgate itself as a symbolic boundary – a suggestion which is apparently be considered by the relevant “eruv” authorities.
+Among the objectors was the Hadley Wood Neighbourhood Planning Forum Committee which considered the eruv would be of no benefit to the population at large and hoped that an alternative option would be to use the tollgate itself as a symbolic boundary – a suggestion which is apparently to be considered by the relevant “eruv” authorities.

 In its application, the United Synagogue Trust Ltd – of which the Hadley Wood Jewish Community of 471 members is a constituent member – says the proposal would encourage social cohesion within the community.